 Event

-The Event will be held in the Malcolm Heritage Centre.
+The Event will be held in the Virgin Money Offices, Glasgow

 The business breakfast will provide delegates with the opportunity to network, learn, question and hear from leaders in family business within Scotland.
-Keynote speaker Jim Walker will share his experience in leading Walkers Shortbread, whilst our panel share expertise, knowledge and insight to their own business challenges and successes followed by an audience Q & A.
+Our keynote speaker and panel will share their expertise, knowledge and insight to their own business followed by an audience Q & A.

 The event is exclusively open to family businesses across Scotland, the definition of this is found in our FAQs.
 By maintaining the exclusivity of an event tailored for family businesses we offer a unique platform for networking and knowledge – sharing among like minded peers to give invaluable insights into navigating the intricate dynamics of family-owned enterprises.
 By focusing on the district challenges and opportunities that family businesses encounter, attendees could gain targeted strategies and best practices that fit their own situation and needs in a welcoming space.